ylhyra/ylhyra_content/not_data/content/explanations/Cases/Fourth_case.md

 license: CC0
 ---

 There are four [[cases]] in Icelandic.
-The '''fourth case''' in the [[declension table]] is known as the "genitive case".<ref>On Ylhýra we refer to it as the "fourth case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].
+The '''fourth case''' in the [[declension table]] is known as the "genitive case".<note>On Ylhýra we refer to it as the "fourth case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].

 In Icelandic the first case is called '''eignarfall''' and is abbreviated as '''ef.'''
 Eignarfall literally means "owning case".
-The English name "genitive" means "pertaining to origin" in Latin.</ref> It shows that the word belongs to something.
+The English name "genitive" means "pertaining to origin" in Latin.</note> It shows that the word belongs to something.

 The [[helper word]] you use to force a word into the fourth case is „til“ ("to").
 ==Things that cause the fourth case==